MuonX it's an innovative Start-Up

 One of the first applications was the study of secret chambers inside the great pyramids of Giza, which led in 2017 to the discovery of a “great void” inside the pyramid of Cheops.
 Muography can be a very useful tool in archaeology, both for the study of emerged buildings, such as castles or pyramids, and for underground structures.

-Nuclear safety and safeguarding
+Nuclear safeguarding